 If you fail to make payment of any invoice issued by us within the Payment Terms we will be entitled to charge you interest on the outstanding amount with the interest payable calculated at 4% per month until the outstanding amount is paid in full (together with any interest).

-If you fail to make any payment of Our Charges or any other fees payable to us under this Agreement or any other agreement between you and us by the due date for payment then, without prejudice to any other rights relating to that failure (including, without limitation any right of termination under clause 20), we will have the right to suspend the provision of the Services and any other services provided to you by us (whether such services are the subject of this Agreement or otherwise) until such time as the particular payment is made by you in full.
+If you fail to make any payment of Our Charges or any other fees payable to us under this Agreement or any other agreement between you and us by the due date for payment then, without prejudice to any other rights relating to that failure (including, without limitation any right of termination under clause 20), we will have the right to suspend the provision of the Services and any other services provided to you by us such as website hosting (whether such services are the subject of this Agreement or otherwise) until such time as the particular payment is made by you in full.